 Saturna Island Burning Regulations

-Outdoor burning on Saturna Island is regulated by CRD bylaw 3452, which can be found at:
+Outdoor burning on Saturna Island is regulated primarily by CRD bylaw 4489.
+An excellent guide to the bylaw is HERE

 In the NATIONAL PARK, or GINPR, there are NO FIRES permitted anytime.